Global Payments (GPN) Q3 2017 Results - Earnings Call Transcript

 Isabel Janci - Global Payments, Inc.

-Before we begin our question-and-answer session, I'd like to ask everyone to limit their questions to one with one follow up in order to accommodate everyone in the queue.
+Before we begin our question-and-answer session, I'd like to ask everyone to limit their questions to one, with one follow-up, in order to accommodate everyone in the queue.
 Thank you.

 Operator, we will now go to questions.